ps21lgrilli/BPA-2021-Software-Eng-Card-Game/README.md

 The game and all game files are located in the Ramirtah folder

-To play the game launch New Unity Project application in the Ramirtah Build Folder
+To play the game launch New Unity Project.exe in the Ramirtah Build Folder

 All documents are in the Documents folder ex: Work Cited and Flow Chart